kevinmcgregor/mdine/README.md

   * Make sure you have a C++ toolchain and configuration installed as described in the instructions.

 Once **rstan** has been successfully installed, run the following code to install **mdine**:
-* Run the following code
+* Run the following code in R:
 ```r
 if (!require(devtools)) {
   install.packages("devtools")